yiannakasgeorge/TwittyJar/README.md

 Export Tweets by using a Twitter Advanced Search similar UI, written in Python.
 This project was inspired by Jefferson Henrique's Python script at https://github.com/Jefferson-Henrique/GetOldTweets-python for getting old tweets without using the Twitter's API.

 This tool offers a nice User Interface for passing search criteria and export options before executing a Twitter Search.
-It offers all the options that Twitter's Advanced Search tool (https://twitter.com/search-advanced?lang=eng) offers, but it can also export all results in a CSV file which can be easily converted to an Excel document.
+It offers all the options that Twitter's Advanced Search tool (https://twitter.com/search-advanced?lang=eng) offers, but it can also export all results in a CSV file which can be easily converted to an Excel spreadsheet.
 It is capable of producing results up to 2+ years old.
 It is a great tool for marketeers, data analysts, CEO's and anyone else looking to get Twitter data exported in a single file.

 <h3>:: Availability</h3>
 <ul>